What’s involved in fostering a mamma dog and a litter of puppies? A huge heart and the right set-up are a great start.

 - If possible, start with mom and a small litter.

 Foster parents who are able to care for medium and large moms and their puppies are always needed at OHS.
 Contact [email protected] if you are interested in becoming a foster parent.
-Learn more about being an OHS foster family here – https://www.oregonhumane.org/get-involved/volunteer/foster-care/.
+Click here to learn more about what is takes to be an OHS foster family.